puolival/visual-detection-task/README.md

 This is a repository for a MATLAB implementation of a threshold visual detection task to be used in neurophysiological research.
-The task has been developed at the Neuroscience Center of University of Helsinki in the research groups of Matias Palva and Satu Palva.
+The task has been developed at the <a href="https://www.helsinki.fi/en/helsinki-institute-of-life-science/units/neuroscience-center">Neuroscience Center</a> of University of Helsinki in the research groups of Matias Palva and Satu Palva.
 The groups have a long history of performing threshold detection tasks [1–7], and there are several different version of the basic experiment.
 This particular